 Today, vegan athletes are no longer uncommon, and you will find them disproportionately represented in the top ten percent of almost every sport.
 For the 2018-19 season, the NBA welcomes to the league its first raw vegan athlete in superstar Michael Porter Jr., a client of mine whose diet consists primarily of fruit, and is rounded out by raw vegetables, nuts, and seeds.
 The next wave of youngsters will be eating fruit when they choose to be like this Mike.

 David’s idea for writing Fruiticulture with Don is a grand slam homer, as it brings us all back to our naturally healthful ways of eating sweet and juicy fruit, to living in peace and harmony with Nature, to the nurturing embrace of Hygiea, the goddess of health—enabling us to live long and healthy lives by giving humanity and our planet the nurturing care it truly needs.
-Sharing Fruiticulture may be the single most important thing you ever do for your loved ones.
+I think Fruiticulture is the most important “planetary healers manual” since Viktoras Kulvinskas’s seminal Survival Into the 21st Century book of 1975, and sharing Fruiticulture may be the single most important thing you ever do for your loved ones.

 Dr. Douglas Graham

 To the extent possible under law,